isomerpages/sndgo-corp/media-hub/press-releases/_posts/2023-05-29-post-Launch of Smart Nation PlayScape: Demystifying Technology Through Play.md

 To extend the reach of Smart Nation PlayScape, SNDGG is also partnering with National Library Board to bring selected exhibit interactives closer to youths at libraries in various neighbourhoods.
 Known as Smart Nation PlayScape ‘Lite’, the roving exhibition at the libraries will help to raise awareness and generate excitement about emerging technologies among many Singaporeans, and drive interested youths to explore other library programmes.

 Smart Nation PlayScape is a permanent exhibition at Science Centre Singapore, accessible with a general admission ticket.
-Tickets can be purchased through the online ticketing platform at https://www.gevme.com/scsonlinetickets.<p>
+Tickets can be purchased through the online ticketing platform at <a href="https://www.gevme.com/scsonlinetickets">https://www.gevme.com/scsonlinetickets</a>.

 ---------
-<u>**Annex**</u><br>
+<u><b>Annex</b></u><br>
 • Factsheet – Smart Nation PlayScape

 -----